MiThors/GA_Project/02_code/00_preprocessing/README.txt

-There needs to be a quality check before the trimming and a quality check after the trimming.
-There should be one script for quality checking, then one for the trimming.
+One file for quality check, one file for trimming, one file for quality check after trimming.
 There is also a bin folder for failed batch attempts, for the slurm outputs.
+The final slurm file is kept.